Tubitv/xdiff/README.md

 ### How to use xdiff?

-You can use `cargo install xdiff` to install it.
+You can use `cargo install xdiff` to install it (need help to [install rust toolchain](https://rustup.rs/)?).
 Once finished you shall be able to use it.

 ```bash
 ➜ xdiff --help